clusterio/clusterio/docs/devs/protocol.md

 - `token: string` - Authentication token.
 - `version: string` - The protocol version of the host, e.g. "2.0.0".
-- `name: string` - Name of the host.
 - `id: integer` - ID of the host.
 - `plugins: Object<string, string>` -
     Object mapping plugin names to plugin version for plugins that are available on the host.